Graph-Based Tests for Two-Sample Comparisons of Categorical Data: Generalized Graph-Based Test Statistics

 \section{Generalized Graph-Based Test Statistics}

 One natural solution, when the optimizing graph is not unique, is to average the test statistic over all graphs of the given kind.
-In this section, we consider the statistic based on averaging the sum \eqref{sumedges} over all MSTs ($R_\aMST$).
+In this section, we consider the statistic based on averaging \eqref{sumedges} over all MSTs ($R_\aMST$).
 Another solution to non-uniqueness it to take the union over all optimizing graphs, such as the statistic based on the uMST ($R_\uMST$). $R_\aMST$ and $R_\uMST$ are analytically tractable and intuitively appealing, and their derivations are shown in Section \ref{sec:mststat}.
 For comparison, we also consider the statistic based on averaging \eqref{sumedges} over all MDPs, $R_\aMDP$, and the statistic based on uNNG, $R_\uNNG$.
 Computation of $R_\aMDP$, described in Appendix \ref{sec:Rmdp}, is often intractable.
 Computation of uNNG is instantaneous.
-In Section \ref{sec:sim}, we study by simulation the performance of four graph-based statistics, $R_\aMST, R_\uMST, R_\aMDP, R_\uNNG$, comparing them to each other and to Chi-square tests.
-Our results show that tests based on minimum spanning trees have best power, and the intuition for this is explained.
+In Section \ref{sec:sim}, we study by simulation the performance of $R_\aMST, R_\uMST, R_\aMDP,$ and $R_\uNNG$, comparing them to each other and to Chi-square tests.
+Our results show that tests based on minimum spanning trees have the best power, and the intuition for this is explained.
+The statistics based on uMDP and average over all NNGs are not included in the comparison because they do not have the potential of high power according to the performance of $R_\aMDP$ and $R_\uNNG$ in Section \ref{sec:sim}, and calculating them is not instant.
+To clarify ambiguities, $R_G$ is used to denote the test statistic on graph $G$ in general, with exceptions for $R_\aMST$ and $R_\aMDP$.

 Computation of $R_\aMST$ and $R_\uMST$ is described in more detail in Section \ref{sec:comp}.
 When the number of MSTs on \emph{categories} is large, which is common for categorical data, computation for $R_\aMST$ can be very costly.
 We generalize the statistic based on $R_\aMST$ to a similar but simpler form in Section \ref{sec:general}.